Former Fortnite UX lead digs into ethical game design

 It's not just cutting off the game, it's cutting off the social component.

 Of course sometimes the kid can react...a bit badly.
 We need to have a rational discussion about this, and understand what's the problem, and not be like "booooo, video games are terrible," because then the video game industry is going to react "oh, no!
-Things are not terrible!"
+Things are not terrible, look at all the great stuff games are encouraging!"
 And then you don't have an interesting conversation because you don't talk about the problems where we reward a little bit too much engagement, but we could think about how we could do that differently.

 What has been the reception from studios on destigmatizing addiction and not chasing down that FOMO sensation?

 Most of the time, people don't want to do something bad to their audience.
 They're just passionate about making games and they want people to have fun.
-Now the problem is, we have free-to-play games, and the model is in such a way that if you don't do that way, you're shooting yourself in the foot.
+Now the problem is, we have free-to-play games, and the model is in such a way that if you don't apply these principles, you're shooting yourself in the foot.

 It's the same problem that Tristan Harris is talking about, with the attention economy.
 He's saying all of a sudden, YouTube has autoplay, it's meant to keep people on the platform.
-Now if Netflix isn't doing this, they're going to miss out compared to YouTube because if they don't keep people there, they might go off YouTube.
+Now if Netflix isn't doing this, they're going to miss out compared to YouTube because if they don't keep people there, they might go off to YouTube.

 And now Facebook is doing it.
 And everybody is doing it.
 The problem is, if we're not as an industry, tackling these things and self-regulating, and saying "we have an ethical goal, let's decide all together to not do these things."
-Because if one studio is doing it, everybody has to do it, because being the good guy is going to make you lose money.
+Because if one studio is doing it, everybody has to do it, because being the only good person is likely going to make you lose money.

 Being ethical is not that simple because you're saying "money is not that important, what's important is our ethics," which is a decision that not everybody can make.

 The conversation has been like "yes!
-We could think about not doing this, but if the others are doing this, being the good person is not rewarding, we're going to lose some market share."
+We could think about not doing this, but if the others are doing it, being the good person is not rewarding, we're going to lose some market share."
 And it's fair to think that way, because it's a harsh industry, and it's hard to actually make money.
-It would take, maybe the biggest out there to set this level, and think about the rules we want to have for ourselves, and maybe this is where we can have a better discussion about it and see where's the line.
+It would take, maybe the biggest out there to set this level, and think about the rules we want to have for ourselves, and maybe this is where we can have a better discussion about it and decide where's the line.

 Once the first person goes "oh, we're going to go free to play," everybody has to do it, because the audience is expecting games to be awesome and free.
 Now if it's not, if it's free but not awesome because it's not triple-A quality, players go "I don't want to play that, because I have another game I can play that looks better."

-We have a tendency to compare everything.
+Humans have a tendency to compare things to one another when we make decisions.
 We always compare stuff to other stuff.
-This is how we get tricked into buying something because we're going to compare it to something else.
-For example, we're not good at assessing things separately.
+This is how we get tricked into buying something because we're going to compare it to something else that looks less of a good deal.
 As soon as someone is doing something, everyone else is going to compare to it.
-It's a problem because of that.
+It's a problem because humans are like that.

 Do you think there are practical solutions that the industry could pick up right away?
 Like Nintendo's cap on spending in its free-to-play Pokemon 3DS game, or the Battle Pass model?

 Yeah, if your game is targeting kids, you have to think about it even more deeply.
 They aren't as good as adults at manipulating content.
-For them, it's very hard to refrain from doing something.
-If you can get that bonus, and you only have 20 hours to get it.

-For adults, it can be frustrating because of the fear of missing out, but as a kid you really want to have it, and it's going to be the end of the world if they don't have it.
+For them, it's very hard to refrain from doing something, such as if you only have 20 hours to get a reward, it’s much harder for kids to rationalize that it’s not such a big deal if they don’t get it.
+For adults, it can be frustrating because of the fear of missing out, but as a kid you really want to have it, and it's going to be the end of their world if they don't have it.

 Battle Passes are more transparent.
-All solutions are more transparent, if you know you're not going deep down in the rabbit hole where there's no end, it's a better solution.
-This is where it's getting tricky, because as a player you might say "what if I want to spend $10,000, I'm rich, and I don't care!"
+Anytime players know they’re not going deep down in the rabbit hole where there's no end, it's a more transparent solution.
+Capping spending can be tricky, because as a player you might say "what if I want to spend $10,000, I'm rich, and I don't care!"
 But we can't tell if you're rich or not.
 So what would be a fair threshold?

-We need to know if the player we're targeting is a kid or not, but it's also tricky to know that.
+We first need to know if the player we're targeting is a kid or not, but it's also tricky to know that.
 We're not casinos, we can't ID people so we're not always sure who's playing.
-Either we look into something like that, or we can ask the player to define their threshold, or we can work with psychiatrists, can we define as an industry, can we use our data, to look at patterns that we can maybe recognize people who are getting too addicted to the game and spending too much money?
+Either we look into something like that, or we can ask the player to define their threshold, or we can work with psychiatrists and data scientists to look at patterns that we can maybe recognize people who are getting too addicted to the game and spending too much money?

 If your game is targeted at kids---what Nintendo is doing is very good practice, but what if your game also ran out of tasks?
 Look at Animal Crossing, at some point there's nothing else to do in the game, and you have to wait a little and come back.
 It's a way to not reward engagement all the time.
 It's at least not punishing breaks.